 The First Night Box: What to Pack

 Moving to a new home can be a pretty chaotic time in anyone’s life.
-When you arrive at your home, you will likely have boxes everywhere, which can make finding essential items next to impossible.
+After you arrive at your new home and your moving company unloads your belongings, you will likely have boxes everywhere, which can make finding essential items next to impossible.
 So, how can you avoid playing a game of hide and seek with simple things like your tooth brush, body wash, and favorite foods?
 Well, packing a first night box will help you to manage this issue and avoid chaos the first night in your new home.
 The following check list will show you which items you should place in your first night box to make your first night experience an enjoyable one.

 - Air Mattress.
 When you arrive in your new home, it is likely that you will not have your bed assembled.
 Therefore, you will need somewhere to sleep on your first night.
 This is where an air mattress will come in handy.
 This option may not be as comfortable as your own bed, but after a long day of moving, you will be more than happy to have somewhere to lay your head.